abhinav0231/Predicting-Customer-Churn-for-Sparkify-Music-App/README.md

 ### 1. Project Summary

 This project is to predict customer churn on a fictional music streaming service Sparkify.
 The project utilizes Spark SQL and Spark Dataframes to manipulate a large dataset, Spark MLlib to build and tune machine learning models on IBM watson studio.
 This is Capstone project for Udacity Data Science Nanodegree.
-A detailed walk-through of the project can be found in a separate article.
+A detailed walk-through of the project can be found in a separate article..

 ### 2. Project Components